ubports/docs.ubports.com/porting/halium_7-1/Configuring.rst

 Once you have adjusted the ``android.conf`` file to the display settings needed for your device, this file should be incorporated into your build.

 Create the file android.conf in your 'ubuntu' directory and enter the settings you determined and tested in the previous section.
-Complete steps 3 and 4 above.
+Complete steps 3 and 4 above, taking care to remember the note on how to :ref:`Rebuild-system.img`.

 .. _Apply-apparmor-kernel-patches: